survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Code Splitting

 In addition to HMR, webpack’s bundling capabilities are extensive.
 Webpack allows you to split code in various ways.
 You can even load code dynamically as your application gets executed.
-This sort of lazy loading comes in handy especially for larger applications, as dependencies can be loaded on the fly as needed.
+This sort of lazy loading comes in handy especially for broader applications, as dependencies can be loaded on the fly as needed.

-Even small applications can benefit from code splitting, as it allows the users to get something useable in their hands faster.
+Even small applications can benefit from code splitting, as it allows the users to get something usable in their hands faster.
 Performance is a feature, after all.
 Knowing the basic techniques is worthwhile.

 {pagebreak}

 ## Conclusion

 Webpack comes with a significant learning curve.
 However, it’s a tool worth learning, given how much time and effort it can save over the long term.
-To get a better idea how it compares to other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).
+To get a better idea how it compares to other tools, check out [the official comparison](https://webpack.js.org/comparison/).

-Webpack won’t solve everything, however, it does solve the problem of bundling.
+Webpack won’t solve everything.
+However, it does solve the problem of bundling.
 That’s one less worry during development.
 Using *package.json* and webpack alone can take you far.

 To summarize:

-* Webpack is a **module bundler**, but you can also use it for task running as well.
+* Webpack is a **module bundler**, but you can also use it running  tasks as well.
 * Webpack relies on a **dependency graph** underneath.
 Webpack traverses through the source to construct the graph, and it uses this information and configuration to generate bundles.
 * Webpack relies on **loaders** and **plugins**.
 Loaders operate on a module level, while plugins rely on hooks provided by webpack and have the best access to its execution process.
 * Webpack’s **configuration** describes how to transform assets of the graphs and what kind of output it should generate.
 Part of this information can be included in the source itself if features like **code splitting** are used.
 * **Hot Module Replacement** (HMR) helped to popularize webpack.
 It's a feature that can enhance the development experience by updating code in the browser without needing a full page refresh.
 * Webpack can generate **hashes** for filenames allowing you to invalidate past bundles as their contents change.

-In the next part of the book you'll learn to construct a development configuration using webpack while learning more about its basic concepts.
+In the next part of the book, you'll learn to construct a development configuration using webpack while learning more about its basic concepts.